-- The language of instruction teaching and examinations is English, except for the exchange semester. - In cases, the Examination Board can grant exemption from paragraph 1.
+- The language of instruction teaching and examinations is English, with the exception of certain courses as may be offered by the student's exchange school, and which the student may choose to take. - In cases, the Examination Board can grant exemption from paragraph 1.
+2.